akshaymg99/SPE_Speech_Evaluator/README.md

 ## SPE_Speech_Evaluator using DevOps CI/CD Pipeline

-Developed as part of SPE course team project
+Developed as part of SPE course team project by akshay and vikrant.

 A Django web application which analyzes spoken English for basic interview questions and provides feedback based on syntax analysis (grammatical correctness), vocabulary-strength of the user, which